Fritta013/amiga-ros2-bridge-v1/README.md

 Changes made:

-* I got rid of all the files are not essential to run the pkg
+* files that are not essential to run the pkg are deleted
 * I deleted the cmake file because according to ros2 humble official page, Python packages in ROS 2 do not use CMake, so delete the CMakeLists.txt.
 However i put it outside of src folder just in case (it's been adjusted to ros2)
 * Added setup.py, essential for ros2
 * Added setup.cfg file essential for ros2